The Covid restrictions being changed - including face masks in schools and travel tests

-Covid rules in schools: the restrictions being changed this month - including face masks in classrooms, isolation periods and travel tests
+Covid rules in schools: the restrictions being changed in Leeds - including face masks in classrooms, isolation periods and travel tests

 England is set to move to 'Plan A' this week with changes to rules across the country.